 Field-hunting tip

-Look in hydrothermal veins in carbonate rocks country — that is the host setting where lorandite typically forms.
+Look in hydrothermal veins in carbonate rocks country, the host setting where lorandite typically forms.
 If you start seeing realgar, orpiment, pyrite in float, you are in the right ground.
 Field specimens usually show a prismatic or tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.